Cyanosis (Skin Discoloration): Causes, Signs, And Treatment

 Image: Shutterstock

-The common symptoms of cyanosis are bluish, grayish, or purplish color changes to the skin.
+The most common symptom is the color changes in the skin.
 Detecting these color changes is easier in those with a lighter skin tone.
 However, those with dark skin must watch for purplish color changes on their lips, tongue, gums, nail beds, and around the eyes.

 In serious cases, one may experience: